 Of course, if you have your area rug custom-made, you have the luxury of having it made to whatever exact size you wish.
 This is a huge benefit to having your rug made out of broadloom, especially if your space would best suit a non-standard size.

-How to Determine Size
+How to Determine the Size You Need

 The most common mistake people make when buying an area rug is choosing a size that is too small for their space.
 Often, they have just spent a good deal of money on a new hard surface flooring underneath, such as hardwood or laminate, and they can't bear the thought of covering up too much of it.
 This is an understandable concern.
-But rather than hide the floor underneath, an area rug will set it off, enhancing its beauty.
+But rather than hide the floor underneath, the right area rug will set it off, enhancing its beauty.

-Hallway and Foyer
+Hallway and Foyer Area Rugs

 One Final Point